 Q. I have a very good friend who suffers from serious heart problems.
 He had a pacemaker implanted many years ago.
 That was replaced with a defibrillator pacemaker.
 He has been taking many medications for his heart problems, including furosemide (Lasix).
 He was diagnosed with diabetes about three years ago.

 A few months ago, he was taken to the ER when he became very short of breath.
 They ran many tests and one doctor switched him from Lasix to torsemide (Demadex).
 Ever since this change, his blood sugar has been completely normal.
-Is diabetes a side effect of Lasix?
+Is diabetes one of furosemide side effects?

 • Weakness, muscle cramps (linked to electrolyte depletion)